jiangyigithub/my_offer/longman3000/vlog/27prefer.md

 **privilege**
 `/ˈprɪ/`
+He had no special privileges and was treated just like every other prisoner.

 **prize**
 In this mouth's competition you could win a prize worth $3,000.

 **probably**
+`/ˈprɒ/`
+It will probably take about a week.

 **procedure**
+This is standard procedure for getting rid of toxic waste.

 **proceed**
+Before preceeding further, we must define our terms.

 ## 4
 **proceeding**